roman-koshchei/uni-applied-math/README.md

 ## Packages

-We use next packages for development:
+We use next packages for development in this codebase:

 - numpy
 - matplotlib